conorr/clamshell/README.md

 ### Introduction

-Clamshell facilitates writing interactive shells by wrapping the GNU Readline library.
-Tab completion and command history come baked in; all you have to do is bind commands to your Python methods.
+Clamshell helps you write interactive shells by wrapping the GNU Readline library.
+All you have to do is bind commands to your Python methods.

 ### Example